-Once backups are imported to the Backup List, these can be restored if deemed necessary.
+Once backups are imported to the Backup List, these can be restored if necessary.
 But this should be done with full caution.
-Restoring unknown backups may prove fatal to the extent that Windows may need to be installed again.
+Restoring unknown backups may prove fatal because Windows must be installed again.

 Import Backup Summary

 After successfully importing backups, the import summary shows the Import Details and Import Location.

 To return to the Welcome screen, click the “Finish” button and repeat the process.